-BBCCG will align with the national requirements as mandated by NHSE and those that are contained in the planning guidance that was issued on the 20th of December 2013.
+BBCCG will align with the national requirements as mandated by NHSE and those that are contained in the planning guidance issued on the 20th of December 2012.
 Specifically in relation to BCF we are developing plans that meet the following preconditions:

-- Plans that are jointly agreed; - Protection for Social Care services (not spending); - 7 day services in H&SC to support patients being discharged and prevent unnecessary admissions at weekends; - Better data sharing between health and social care, based on NHS number; - Ensure joint approach to assessments and care planning and ensure an accountable professional where integrated care package is funded; - Agree on consequential impact of changes in the acute sector.
+- Plans to be jointly agreed. - Protection for Social Care services (not spending) - 7 day services in H&SC to support patients being discharged and prevent unnecessary admissions at weekends. - Better data sharing between health and social care, based on NHS number - Ensure joint approach to assessments and care planning and ensure an accountable professional where integrated care package is funded. - Agree on consequential impact of changes in the acute sector a) Protecting social care services

-We also recognise that there will be a significant performance linked payment(s) which CCG's and the Integrated commissioning functions will need to deliver against.
+We also recognise that there will be a significant performance linked payment(s) which CCG's and the Integrated commissioning functions will need to deliver.